+46 839 91 32 Mon – Fri 11:00 to 15:00 GMT+1

 DISNEYSEA

-Like Disneyland, the fantasy park is divided into 7 unique areas in different themes.
-The park is suitable for all visitors and ages, but is visually more aimed at an older audience.
+Like Disneyland, the fantasy park is divided into 7 unique areas with different themes.
+The park is suitable for all visitors and ages but is visually more aimed at an older audience.
 Here you have a unique opportunity to enjoy good food with a pleasant view.
 Unique to the park against its sister park next door is that this park serves alcohol.

 You can reach the park by Disney Resort Monorail from Maihama Station to Tokyo Disney Sea Station.
 The journey takes 10 minutes and costs about 260 jpy.
-Alterantiv two is a 20 minute walk from Maihama Station.
+Alternative two is a 20-minute walk from Maihama Station.

 People on crosswalk